 In mid-March, COVID-19 had reached Colombia and began spreading, leading to a sudden need for information around the pandemic, local regulations, where to seek treatment and more.
 The Colombian Presidential Council for Digital Transformation knew there was a need for a central information hub for their citizens.
 The Council turned to IBM to help develop and launch a virtual agent designed to provide answers to Colombians around COVID-19.
 After two weeks, the Council launched “Cory,” which could initially answer 40 questions related to COVID-19.
 In the days following the launch, the phone hotline received more than 19,000 calls for information.
 Since the launch in April, the Council has trained Cory to answer 180 different questions on topics like prevention, latest government decrees, guidance around international travel and more.
 Overall, Cory has facilitated 30,000 interactions, connecting the people of Colombia to much needed information about COVID-19.

 Hill Country Memorial, a not-for-profit healthcare system in rural Texas, felt it was their duty to make information about COVID-19 accessible to community members.
 The hospital group serves 14 counties in the Texas Hill Country.
 Despite their far reaching locations, the community has a common need: up-to-date, accurate and easily accessible information around COVID-19.
-Hill Country Memorial launched a virtual agent, powered by Watson Assistant, that acts as a single, reliable source of information for community members, helping connect people to answers around symptoms, testing sites, as well as the status of schools, businesses, transportation and other public services.
+Hill Country Memorial launched a virtual agent, powered by watsonx Assistant, that acts as a single, reliable source of information for community members, helping connect people to answers around symptoms, testing sites, as well as the status of schools, businesses, transportation and other public services.
 IBM Watson is helping to connect community members to the information needed to stay healthy and safe.

-Many organizations have their eyes on what’s next, and are improving upon their original Watson Assistant applications each day.
+Many organizations have their eyes on what’s next, and are improving upon their original watsonx Assistant applications each day.
 In New York, Ulster County deployed a COVID-19 text-based chatbot for their 180,000 residents during the first wave of the pandemic.
 With the bot handling many citizen and business owner questions, Ulster County has seen a decrease in the number of calls to their COVID-19 hotline.
 The team paid close attention to how their citizens were using the bot, and were able to pivot quickly to modify the bot based on frequently asked questions.
 For example, they noticed a spike in citizens asking about the status of cases in the region, so their team added a web hook that enabled the bot to pull the latest information from the Ulster County COVID-19 Dashboard.

 Now that frequently asked questions are handled by their text-based bot, Ulster County is moving on to support the citizens calling the call center, and the agents staffing it.
 Ulster County plans to launch a voice agent that can share information with callers and escalate more challenging issues to a live agent.
 Ulster’s voice agent will be able to follow up via text and share relevant links with residents, ensuring they have access to the information on the go.
 Not only will this facilitate a better experience for residents, but it will continue to take pressure off call center agents by allowing them to support more complex resident inquiries rather than answer the same set of repetitive questions.